 What Is Critical Illness Cover?

-Critical illness cover (CIC) is a life insurance product that pays a one-off, tax-free lump sum if you're diagnosed with a serious medical condition listed in your policy and survive for a specified period after diagnosis (usually 14β28 days).
-The money is yours to use however you need β pay off the mortgage, fund private medical treatment, adapt your home for a disability, or simply replace lost income while you recover.
+Critical illness cover (CIC) pays a one-off, tax-free lump sum if you're diagnosed with a serious medical condition listed in your policy and survive for a specified period after diagnosis (usually 14-28 days).
+The money is yours to use however you need - pay off the mortgage, fund private medical treatment, adapt your home for a disability, or replace lost income while you recover.

-Unlike life insurance (which only pays on death) or income protection (which pays a monthly income for as long as you're unable to work), critical illness cover pays once β at diagnosis β regardless of whether you recover, continue working, or die later.
+Unlike life insurance (which only pays on death) or income protection (which pays a monthly income for as long as you're unable to work), critical illness cover pays once - at diagnosis - regardless of whether you recover, keep working, or die later.

-The three conditions that cause the vast majority of critical illness claims in the UK are cancer (~59%), heart attack (~13%), and stroke (~7%).
+The three conditions behind the vast majority of critical illness claims in the UK are cancer (~59%), heart attack (~13%), and stroke (~7%).
 Every critical illness policy must cover these three under ABI model definitions.
-The differences between policies lie in the additional 30β60 conditions they cover, the severity thresholds applied, and whether they pay full or partial benefit for different stages.
+The differences between policies lie in the additional 30-60 conditions they cover, the severity thresholds applied, and whether they pay full or partial benefit for different stages.

 What Does Critical Illness Cover?